joelapatatechaude/ols-test/README.md

 # Some troubleshooting Scenarios for openshift lightspeed testing / demo

-## Deploying
+## Deploying with ArgoCD
-You can use the argo app to better manage the test (reset). something like this should work:
+You can use the argo app to better manage the test (reset the changes when needed). something like this should work:
 ```bash
 cd ols-test/argocd-app